-2016 Request Amount: \$4,446
+2018 Request Amount: \$4,350

-Project Summary: The Amateur Sports Commission, on behalf of The City of Moorhead, is requesting \$4.45 million to complete the Northwest Amateur Sports Center (NASC) located in Moorhead.
+Project Summary: The Amateur Sports Commission, on behalf of The City of Moorhead, is requesting \$4.35 million to complete the Northwest Amateur Sports Center (NASC) located in Moorhead.
 The NASC is designated by the Minnesota Amateur Sports Commission as one of its regional sport center sites.
 It has been operating since 2009 but it is in need of additional key facilities to complete the center and enhance its economic and recreational impact.

 The NASC is an athletic complex located in the growth area of Moorhead, Minnesota and in close proximity to I-94 and Highway 75.
-This complex currently features 15 irrigated fields for the sports of soccer and lacrosse as well as four youth softball diamonds, two restroom facilities, paved parking for 533 cars, an adaptive play field Miracle Field, office building and a small maintenance shed.
+This complex currently features 15 irrigated fields for the sports of soccer and lacrosse as well as four youth softball diamonds, two restroom facilities, paved parking for 533 cars, a Miracle Field (an adaptive play field), office building and a small maintenance shed.

-The City of Moorhead has a current investment of \$9.5 million in the complex that includes acquisition of the land (100 acres) and municipal infrastructure (\$3.5 million); athletic field development (\$2.65 million) and administrative building, concessions, restroom, internal drives and trails and Miracle Field which is a rubberized play surface for individuals with disabilities (\$2.025 million).
-The \$4.45 million request would be 27% of the overall cost of the complex with 73% paid for by local government.
+The City of Moorhead has a current investment of \$9.5 million in the complex that includes: acquisition of the land (100 acres) and municipal infrastructure (\$3.5 million); athletic field development (\$2.65 million); and an administrative building, concessions, restrooms, internal drives and trails, and a Miracle Field, which is a rubberized play surface for individuals with disabilities (\$2.025 million).
+The \$4.35 million request would be 27% of the overall cost of the complex with 73% paid for by local government.

-The \$4.45 million including inflation would fund: one championship field with synthetic turf, lighting and seating; parking lot expansion of 120 cars, lights for entire parking lots, fencing for field areas for access control; and innovative irrigation system utilizing water from the Red River.
+The \$4.35 million, including inflation, would fund: one championship field with synthetic turf, lighting and seating; parking lot expansion of 120 cars, parking lot lights, fencing for field areas for access control; and an innovative irrigation system utilizing water from the Red River.

-The NASC currently consists of a 15 field athletic complex for soccer and lacrosse, a Miracle Field, administrative building and parking accommodations.
+The NASC currently consists of a 15 field athletic complex for soccer and lacrosse, a Miracle Field, administrative building and parking accommodations .